Direct Support Professional – (Part-Time)

-- Works with the Director of Disability Services and program participants to develop an Individual Service Plan (ISP) to assist clients in reaching their highest level of independent living.
+- Works with the Director of Disability Services and program participants to develop an Individual Program Plan (IPP) to assist clients in reaching their highest level of independent living.

-- Provides support to develop and follow a consistent training schedule of independent living skills with individual as determined by their ISP.
+- Provides support to develop and follow a consistent training schedule of independent living skills with individual as determined by their IPP.

 - Promotes and teaches self-advocacy, personal, domestic, medical, financial, social/recreational, communication, and behavior management skills to maintain independence.

 - Completes daily written documentation of activities as assigned, including plans, progress notes and reports.

 - Has ability to exercise mature judgment and relate to individuals in a warm and caring manner.